TL;DR Answer Box

 - Some countries gain capital inflow—when one economy gets hit, another often rises (e.g., Mexico, Vietnam).

-- If rates stay high → Dividend-paying stocks and cash-flow businesses shine.
+- If rates stay high → dividend-paying stocks and cash-flow businesses can shine.

-- If rates drop due to slowdown → Beaten-down growth stocks could rebound quickly.
+- If rates drop due to slowdown → beaten-down growth stocks can rebound quickly.

 Tariff-driven markets are about second-order effects.